Morgan Stanley amps up lending to boost wealth margins

 Advisors are also rewarded on a staggered scale for individual loans.
 For example, they can earn 50 basis points for the first three mortgages they initiate, then 65 basis points for the next four to six mortgages, and 75 basis points for mortgages beyond that.
 In dollar terms, that equates to $2,500, $3,250 and $3,750 for each $500,000 worth of mortgage debt, respectively.

 O‘Connor and Heaton are hoping the sweeter lending bonuses will get more advisers to warm to lending.
-A little more than half of the firm’s 16,500 financial advisers have arranged loans for clients.
+A little more than half of the firm’s 16,500 financial advisers have loaned money to a client.
 The executives aim to get that figure to somewhere in the high-70s to mid-80s over the next two years.

 O‘Connor and Heaton have so far hired 160 private bankers to work with advisers on growing their loan books, along with staff to handle underwriting, risk-management and back-office functions.
 They plan to add more bankers to the payroll in coming years as the lending operation grows, O‘Connor said.